 - How and where to get the quality furnishings you need, (all while saving money)

 - Factors that heavily influence your apartment furniture budget

 - The best way to hack these influences so you maximize your budget

 If you’re on a tight budget for your apartment furniture, or if you have limited space, your money has to go far for everything you buy.
 Each piece needs to be functional and, basically, worth it.
 Here’s exactly how you can maximize your budget to furnish an apartment that you’ll love!

 5 Ways to Maximize Your Apartment Budget, Get Furniture You Really Need, & Spend Less

 The biggest way to stay in control of your apartment furniture budget is to use what you—or family and friends—already have.

-Items that you may already have (and don’t have to buy) usually include:
+Items that you probably already have (and don’t have to buy) can include:

 - Laundry hamper